silinternational/ecs-deploy/README.md

 Usage
 -----

+    One of the following is required:
+        -n | --service-name     Name of service to deploy -d | --task-definition  Name of task definition to deploy

     Required arguments:
         -k | --aws-access-key        AWS Access Key ID.
 May also be set as environment variable AWS_ACCESS_KEY_ID -s | --aws-secret-key        AWS Secret Access Key.
 May also be set as environment variable AWS_SECRET_ACCESS_KEY -r | --region                AWS Region Name.
-May also be set as environment variable AWS_DEFAULT_REGION -p | --profile                AWS Profile to use - If you set this aws-access-key, aws-secret-key and region are not needed
+May also be set as environment variable AWS_DEFAULT_REGION -p | --profile               AWS Profile to use - If you set this aws-access-key, aws-secret-key and region are needed
-           | --aws-instance-profile   Use the IAM role associated with the current AWS instance.
-Can only be used from within a running AWS instance.
-If you set this, aws-access-key and aws-secret-key are not needed
-        -c | --cluster                Name of ECS cluster -n | --service-name           Name of service to deploy -i | --image                  Name of Docker image to run, ex: repo/image:latest
+        -c | --cluster               Name of ECS cluster -i | --image                 Name of Docker image to run, ex: repo/image:latest
                                      Format: [domain][:port][/repo][/][image][:tag]
                                      Examples: mariadb, mariadb:latest, silintl/mariadb,
                                                silintl/mariadb:latest, private.registry.com:8000/repo/image:tag
+        --aws-instance-profile  Use the IAM role associated with this instance

     Optional arguments:
-        -a | --assume-role            ARN for AWS Role to assume for ecs-deploy operations.
+        -a | --aws-assume-role  ARN for AWS Role to assume for ecs-deploy operations.
         -D | --desired-count    The number of instantiations of the task to place and keep running in your service.
-        -m | --min                    minumumHealthyPercent: The lower limit on the number of running tasks during a deployment. (default: 100)
+        -m | --min              minumumHealthyPercent: The lower limit on the number of running tasks during a deployment.
-        -M | --max                    maximumPercent: The upper limit on the number of running tasks during a deployment. (default: 200)
+        -M | --max              maximumPercent: The upper limit on the number of running tasks during a deployment.
         -t | --timeout          Default is 90s.
 Script monitors ECS Service for new task definition to be running.
         -e | --tag-env-var      Get image tag name from environment variable.
 If provided this will override value specified in image name argument.
+        -to | --tag-only        New tag to apply to all images defined in the task (multi-container task).
+If provided this will override value specified in image name argument.
         --max-definitions       Number of Task Definition Revisions to persist before deregistering oldest revisions.
-                                      Note: This number must be 1 or higher (i.e. keep only the current revision ACTIVE).
-                                            Max definitions causes all task revisions not matching criteria to be deregistered, even if they're created manually.
-                                            Script will only perform deregistration if deployment succeeds.
         --enable-rollback       Rollback task definition if new version is not running before TIMEOUT -v | --verbose          Verbose output
              --version          Display the version

+    Requirements:
+        aws:  AWS Command Line Interface
+        jq:   Command-line JSON processor

     Examples:
-      Simple (Using env vars for AWS settings):
+      Simple deployment of a service (Using env vars for AWS settings):

         ecs-deploy -c production1 -n doorman-service -i docker.repo.com/doorman:latest

       All options:

-        ecs-deploy -k ABC123 -s SECRETKEY -r us-east-1 -c production1 -n doorman-service -i docker.repo.com/doorman -m 50 -M 100 -t 240 -D 2 -e CI_TIMESTAMP -v
+        ecs-deploy -k ABC123 -s SECRETKEY -r us-east-1 -c production1 -n doorman-service -i docker.repo.com/doorman -t 240 -e CI_TIMESTAMP -v

+      Updating a task definition with a new image:

+        ecs-deploy -d open-door-task -i docker.repo.com/doorman:17

       Using profiles (for STS delegated credentials, for instance):

-        ecs-deploy -p PROFILE -c production1 -n doorman-service -i docker.repo.com/doorman -m 50 -M 100 -t 240 -e CI_TIMESTAMP -v
+        ecs-deploy -p PROFILE -c production1 -n doorman-service -i docker.repo.com/doorman -t 240 -e CI_TIMESTAMP -v

+      Update just the tag on whatever image is found in ECS Task (supports multi-container tasks):

+        ecs-deploy -c staging -n core-service -to 0.1.899 -i ignore

     Notes:
-      - If a tag is not found in image and an ENV var is not used via -e, it will default the tag to "latest"
+      - If a tag is not found in image and an ENV var is not used via -e and a tag is not provided with -to, it will default the tag to "latest"

 Installation
 ------------